jeftegoes/EnglishStudyAndContent/README.md

   - There aren't children in my neighbourhood.
   - Isn't there a chair i can use?
   - Aren't there trees in your city?
+  - There is a spider in the bathroom!
+  - There was a big rat under the sofa yesterday.
+  - There are many people at the bus stop.
+  - Is there a car in the street?
+  - Are there two notebooks in my bag?
+  - There were many people at the party, I couldn't see Carol.
+  - There's a good song on the radio.

+## 8.1.
+Contractions

+- There is -> There's
+- There are -> XXXXXXX

 # 9. Adjectives